HomeJAGRUK INVESTORFixed Deposit (FD) - Details, FD Calculator & TDS Savings

 Frequency of cumulation

-Generally, banks calculate quarterly interest on FDs, which is calculating interest fur times in a year.
+Generally, banks calculate quarterly interest on FDs, which is calculating interest four times in a year.
 Then they take the sum of all interest and principal as the principal for the consecutive year.
 But frequency of cumulation can also vary as half-yearly which is twice a year, monthly which is twelve times a year or yearly which is once a year.

-In the image above, the principal amount, interest rate and tenure are all the same.
+As you can see in the image above, the principal amount, interest rate and tenure are all the same.
 But the compounding frequency changes between once a year, twice a year, four times a year and twelve times a year.
 Thus, as the compounding frequency increases the final maturity amount also increases.
 Hence, the higher the compounding frequency for Fixed Deposit accounts, the more interest you will earn.

 Rule of 72